BrandonJang/SC1015-Mini-Project-/README.md

 # SC1015 - Mini Project
 ## :pencil: About
 This is our mini project for our module **SC1015 Introduction to Data Science and Artificial Inteligence**.
 The dataset we are using is S&P 500.
-We chose this dataset to compare the accuracy of machine learning models and statistical analysis model.
+We chose this dataset to compare the accuracy of machine learning models and statistical analysis model in predicting stock prices.

 ## Problem Statement